 The exhortation to obey even a

-political processes of this fallen world order, let alone advocating rebellion
+processes of this world, let alone advocating rebellion against existing

-against existing authorities.
-Any calls for Christians to disobey an unpopular
+authorities.
+Any call for Christians to disobey an unpopular government or

-government or officeholder must be rebuffed, if for no other reason because
+officeholder must be rebuffed, if for no other reason than because Scripture demands

-from the world, but rather, to engage it with biblical means -
+disengage from the world, but rather, he or she ought to engage it with the biblical

-faith, prayer, gospel witness, acts of mercy, and above all, by emulating the
+means - faith, prayer, gospel witness, acts of mercy, and above all, self-sacrificial

 We are NOT called to